-Artists from our C19 Gallery Residencies and postponed exhibition program are taking over our Instagram.
-These are the days of their lives.
+Artists from our C19 Gallery Residencies and postponed exhibition program took over our Instagram for three days per week April-June 2020.
+Information about the participating artists below.

 ARTISTS TAKING OVER